Ohio Nurse Practice Act (2 Hours)

 Practice Intervention and Improvement Program

-The Practice Intervention and Improvement Program (PIIP) is a confidential alternative-to-discipline program for eligible licensees as authorized in section 4723.282 of the ORC.
+The Practice Intervention and Improvement Program (PIIP) is a confidential alternative-to-discipline program for eligible licensees as authorized in section 4723.282 of the Ohio Revised Code.
 The program establishes a structured remedial education and monitoring program in cases where a nurse has failed to practice safe nursing but whose practice deficiency can be corrected through participation in the PIIP rather than through disciplinary action.
 The PIIP utilizes educational interventions such as continuing education activities, courses provided by a post-secondary educational institution, or activities provided by the nurse’s employer.

 In order to determine a nurse’s eligibility for this program, the board applies these and other criteria: